-To maintain good eye health and vision, it is important to see an eye health care provider at least once every couple of years as an adult, or immediately if you have any degree of sudden vision loss, eye pain, or irritation.
-Most eye diseases can be found during a routine eye exam and treated when found in an early stage.
-If you have health problems such as diabetes, you may need to visit your eye doctor more frequently to detect any complications.
+To keep your eyes in good shape, it’s important to see an eye doctor at least once every couple of years as an adult.
+Go right away if you have sudden vision loss, eye pain, or irritation.
+Your doctor can find most eye diseases during a routine exam.
+Many can be treated with success when you start early.
+If you have health problems, like diabetes, you may need to go to the eye doctor more often to keep tabs on any complications.

 What Does It Mean to Have 20/20 Vision?

-20/20 vision is your visual acuity, or the sharpness of vision at 20 feet from an object.
+It measures the sharpness of your sight at 20 feet from an object.
 Having 20/60 vision means that you must be at 20 feet to see what a person with normal vision can see at 60 feet.
-20/20 does not translate into perfect vision and does not indicate other important aspects of sight such as peripheral vision, the ability to see colors, or depth perception.
+It doesn’t mean you have perfect vision.
+Nor does it give details on other important aspects of sight like side or peripheral vision, how you see colors, or depth perception.

 What Does Visual Acuity Mean?

-Visual acuity tests simply consist of reading an eye chart.
-There are even simple tests, like the "Random E Test," that can be used to determine the visual acuity of infants or non-readers.
+It’s easy -- you’ll read an eye chart.
+Simple tests, like the "Random E Test," can determine the visual acuity of infants or nonreaders.

-Most vision health insurance plans will cover a portion or all of the expenses associated with vision care.
-It is best to check with your health insurance provider to determine the limits of your coverage.
-If you do not have vision health insurance, some doctors may work with you to set up an affordable payment plan.
-If a medical eye problem is found, your regular health insurance will usually cover treatment.
+Most vision health insurance plans cover some or all costs of nonmedical-related vision care.
+Check with your provider to figure out what’s covered.
+If you don’t have vision health insurance, some doctors will set up a payment plan you can afford.
+If you have a medical eye problem, your regular health insurance will usually cover treatment.